igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Systems that support communicating address grouping in address/mask notation to other systems SHOULD communicate such grouping in canonical address/prefix-mask notation, if possible.
-This would ensure compatibility with older systems, if all configured address groupings are proper CIDR prefixes.
+This would ensure compatibility with systems that do not support address/mask configurations, if all configured address groupings are proper CIDR prefixes.

-Address groupings that cannot be expressed using address/prefix-mask notation MAY be comminicated with other systems using Scoped Mask/Value ({{scoped}}) notation, as long as the PFX_LEN (semantic prefix scope) has been configured via external means (i.e. not automatically derived from the MASK bitmap).
+Address groupings that cannot be expressed using address/prefix-mask notation MAY be comminicated using Scoped Mask/Value ({{scoped}}) notation, as long as the PFX_LEN (semantic prefix scope) has been configured via external means (i.e. not automatically derived from the MASK bitmap by the system itself).

 Security Considerations    {#security}